This post may contain affiliate links. Please read our disclosure policy.

 Barbacoa.
-This authentic tasting barbacoa recipe is easy to make at home in the slow cooker.
+This authentic tasting Texas barbacoa recipe is easy to make at home in the slow cooker.
 Simple, yet flavorful, this shredded beef recipe is perfect for loading into tacos, burritos, or putting on top of nachos!
-The perfect addition to all your Mexican meals.
+The perfect addition to all your Tex Mex meals.

 What is barbacoa?

-Barbacoa refers to the method of cooking meat.
-Traditionally in Mexico they would slow cook the meat in a fire pit.
-Of course this came into Texas.
+Barbacoa refers to the method of cooking meat, or the place where the meat was cooked.
+Originating in the Caribbean, the method of cooking made it’s way to Mexico.
+Using lamb, goat, or beef, they would slow cook the meat in a fire pit, sometimes underground.
+Of course this came into Texas by way of Mexico.
 The word eventually evolved into barbecue.
 But Barbacoa is now used to refer to a seasoned beef, that has been slow cooked.

 Most Tex Mex places offer a barbacoa and pile it high inside street tacos, on salads, in burritos.
 You name it.
-Although, to be honest, Barbacoa tacos are one of my favorites and typically on my order wherever I can get them!
+Although, to be honest, Barbacoa tacos are one of my favorites (right behind Birria) and typically on my order wherever I can get them!
+To keep it classic top the Barbacoa street tacos with some diced onion and cilantro.

 What meat do you use to make Barbacoa?